bgd-labs/aave-proposals-v3/src/20231107_Multi_MultichainStableDebtTokenUpgrades/MultichainStableDebtTokenUpgrades.md

 ## Simple Summary

-This proposal updates the stable borrow implementations for all tokens that have stable debt across all pools on all networks.
+This proposal updates the stable borrow implementations for 4 tokens that have stable debt across all ethereum v2 and polygon v3 pools.
 The implementation will effectively stop minting new stable debt tokens.

 ## Motivation